 Flights with a transit stop are always cheaper than a direct flight.
 So, if every penny counts, a couple of hours in the transit on your way to a summer Mediterranean destination can oftentimes help you save a lot of money.
+Some travelers get creative and go for a multi-leg flight and get two flights for the price of one.
 But of course, flights are still expensive.
 Fortunately, Europe has a superb train infrastructure, which leads me to my next point…

 Travel by coach

 I mentioned most of the European countries have a superb train network but it gets better.
 A lot of people use these trains daily and they are affordable and (almost) always on time.
 Finally, another great aspect of train travel is that you get to see more while you travel to your final destination.
 It’s certainly an option worthy of consideration.

 Stick to local transport instead of the tourist options